All Episodes

 Why are you encouraging people to not send their kids to school?

-I'm sorry if that's what you think.
+All right, I'm sorry if that's what you think.

 I'm not doing that.

-I'm I'm I don't I'm all for education.
+I'm all for education.

-It it education ideally happens every moment of the day for people.
+Education ideally happens every moment of the day for people.

 Education is something that should never stop.

-Limbaugh Institute, there are no graduates and no degrees, because the learning never stops here.
+Limbaugh Institute, there are no graduates and no degrees because the learning never stops here.

-You know, education's a pretty big umbrella.
+Education's a pretty big umbrella.

-Now you're talking about a formal college education out of the Ivy League, there's no question that that it is.
+Now, when you're talking about a formal college education out of the Ivy League, there's no question that it is if you're not in that group, you're never going to be in that group.

 You have to do certain things.

-Now, maybe other groups are the same, country club memberships and this kind of thing, but this the Ivy League and its preparatory attitude for people in government running for government and this kind of thing.
+Now, maybe other groups are the same, country club memberships and this kind of thing, but the Ivy League and its preparatory attitude for people in government running for government and this kind of thing.

-Clearly we're we're we're creating leaders that have less and less and less in common with the people voting for them.
+Clearly, we're creating leaders that have less and less and less in common with the people voting for them.

 And I don't think that's good.